amal-kishore/TBExciton90/README.md

 ### Key Features

-✨ **Easy to Use**: One command to go from Wannier90 files to beautiful plots
+- **Easy to Use**: One command to go from Wannier90 files to publication-ready plots
-⚡ **Fast**: GPU acceleration and MPI parallelization support
+- **Fast**: GPU acceleration and MPI parallelization support
-🎨 **Beautiful**: Publication-ready plots with professional aesthetics
+- **Professional**: Publication-ready plots with customizable styling
-🔬 **Scientific**: Proper treatment of electron-hole interactions
+- **Scientific**: Proper treatment of electron-hole interactions
-📊 **Comprehensive**: Band structures, exciton spectra, absorption, and wavefunctions
+- **Comprehensive**: Band structures, exciton spectra, absorption, and wavefunctions

 ## Quick Start